 1. Split, Croatia

 Split is one of Croatia’s largest and most vibrant cities.
 The city centre is shaped by the beautiful Diocletian’s Palace.
 Unlike Roman ruins in other parts of Europe, this roman fortress isn’t so much a tourist attraction as it is an integral part of the town centre.
-You can visit Split on our Croatia Yacht Tour.
+You can visit Split on Sail Croatia’s Navigator Cruises.

 2. Kravice, Bosnia and Herzegovina